 Blue Mountains City Council expressed its concerns about the impact of the NSW planning reforms on the Blue Mountains in its review of the earlier Green Paper – see Council Business Papers dated 25 September 2012 (Item 27), available here.

 The Draft Metropolitan Strategy for Sydney (the Metro Strategy) is the equivalent of a Regional Growth Plan under the new planning system, although it has not undergone the rigorous community consultation process proposed in the new legislation.
-The Metro Strategy is on public exhibition from April to Friday 28 June 2013 and can be downloaded here.
+The Metro Strategy is on public exhibition from April to Friday 28 June 2013 and can be downloaded here. (link removed as it no longer works)

-The NSW Planning & Infrastructure department prefers online or emailed submissions using their Q&A templates available here.
+The NSW Planning & Infrastructure department prefers online or emailed submissions using their Q&A templates available here. (link removed as it no longer works)

 The Better Planning Network strongly objects to public exhibition of the draft Metro Strategy prior to finalisation of the new planning legislation for NSW.
 You can SIGN A PETITION to the Minister for Planning and Infrastructure here, requesting he re-exhibit the draft Strategy after the new planning system is in place, to ensure adequate community participation.